uchennaaduaka1/INST377-A93-Final-Project/docs/final.md

     Technical system decision rationale (What technical system decision can we list here?):
+        -We decided to seperate the course search and the professor search on the backend -Doing this allowed the return searches to be less dense when returned.
+            -This also lead to a better front end look when users wanted to search as well

     How/if your final system helps to address the problem:
         We address the problem by providing our stakeholders with a website where they can get all the course, grade, and professor informaiton they need.
 We provide them with the choice of filtering through searches.
 A major feature that wasn't included in the existing solution